Layout and Rendering

 <video><source src="trailer.ogg" /><source src="movie.ogg" /></video>

-options: poster, autoplay, loop, controls, autobuffer
+poster, autoplay, loop, controls, autobuffer

 audio_tag